core-wg/oscore/draft-ietf-core-object-security.md

 The sending CoAP endpoint MAY fragment a CoAP message as defined in {{RFC7959}} before the message is processed by OSCORE.
 In this case the Block options SHALL be processed by OSCORE as Inner options ({{inner-options}}).
 The receiving CoAP endpoint SHALL process the OSCORE message according to {{inner-options}} before processing blockwise as defined in {{RFC7959}}.

-For blockwise request operations using Block1, an endpoint MUST comply with the Request-Tag processing defined in Section 3 of {{I-D.amsuess-core-repeat-request-tag}}.
-In particular, the rules in section 3.3.1 of {{I-D.amsuess-core-repeat-request-tag}} MUST be followed, which guarantee that a specific request body is assembled only from the corresponding request blocks.
+For blockwise request operations using Block1, an endpoint MUST comply with the Request-Tag processing defined in Section 3 of {{I-D.ietf-core-echo-request-tag}}.
+In particular, the rules in section 3.3.1 of {{I-D.ietf-core-echo-request-tag}} MUST be followed, which guarantee that a specific request body is assembled only from the corresponding request blocks.

-For blockwise response operations using Block2, an endpoint MUST comply with the ETag processing defined in Section 4 of {{I-D.amsuess-core-repeat-request-tag}}.
+For blockwise response operations using Block2, an endpoint MUST comply with the ETag processing defined in Section 4 of {{I-D.ietf-core-echo-request-tag}}.

 ##### Outer Block Options {#outer-block-options}